dapr/docs/daprdocs/content/en/reference/components-reference/supported-cryptography/json-web-key-sets.md

 - By passing an actual JWKS in the Component YAML (as a string, which can be base64-encoded).

 {{% alert title="Note" color="primary" %}}
-This component uses the **built-in cryptographic engine in Dapr** to perform operations.
+This component uses the cryptographic engine in Dapr to perform operations.
 Although keys are never exposed to your application, Dapr has access to the raw key material.

 {{% /alert %}}